 Light Emitting Diode (LED) candles have a wax outer layer but run on batteries rather than a lit flame.
 They create the impression of real candles.

-You may not notice the difference.
-LED candles provide the illusion of a partially burned, flickering candle and offer several advantages over traditional candles, including:
+You may not even notice the difference.
+LED candles provide the illusion of a partially burned, flickering candle flame, and they offer several advantages over traditional candles.
+Some of these include:

 - no hot wax to damage furniture

 - no black soot to stain walls and